 Deadly situations require of humans their full mental preparation.
-In a time of frequent and bloody conflicts, soldiers and law enforcement officers find themselves in potential conflict situations more often than anyone would want, and they need the best help available for perceiving conflict situations accurately and reacting in a correct and timely way, not misconceptions that may cloud their vision.
+In a time of frequent and bloody conflicts, soldiers and law enforcement officers find themselves in potential conflict situations more often than anyone would want, and they need the best help available for perceiving conflict situations accurately and reacting in a correct and timely way.
 Failure to have adequate preparation for perceiving what is actually there may lead to death, either the death of someone who is tasked with protecting others, or the death of someone who has been misperceived as an armed assailant by those soldiers or law enforcement officers.